whosonfirst/whosonfirst-www/www/blog/2018/02/20/wof-in-a-box-part3/index.md

      <a href="https://spelunker.whosonfirst.org/">https://spelunker.whosonfirst.org/</a>
 </div>

-All the old URLs should work as before once you update the root, replacing `whosonfirst.mapzen.com/spelunker` with `spelunker.whosonfirst.org`.
+Any old Spelunker URLs should continue to work as-is once you update the root, replacing `whosonfirst.mapzen.com/spelunker` with `spelunker.whosonfirst.org`.
 For example, the URL for the Who's On First record for [Tokyo](https://spelunker.whosonfirst.org/id/102031307/) used to be:

 <div style="font-size:2em; text-align:center; margin-top:1em;">
-     <a href="#" style="color:#666 !important;">https://whosonfirst.mapzen.com/spelunker/id/102031307/</a>
+     <a href="#" style="color:#666 !important;"); return false;">https://whosonfirst.mapzen.com/spelunker/id/102031307/</a>
 </div>

 And now it is: